ST10390916-Volschenk/ST10390916_PROG7311_POE_Part_3/README.md

 # PROG 7311 POE Part 2 ST10390916

 Changes made for part 3:
- - Changed the name of the database from PROG7311DB to PROG7311DBVolschenk as this could have matched other students database names and caused problems on the marker's computer.
+ - Changed the name of the database from PROG7311DB to PROG7311DBVolschenk as this could have matched other student database names and caused problems on the marker's computer.
  - Added more pre-populated data and added pre-populated users to fix the auto-login feature.
 # How to run this app locally using Visual Studio: